eMoflon/emoflon-tie-gt/README.md

 (If you are new to eMoflon::TIE-GT, please consult [our handbook](https://paper.dropbox.com/doc/AVuIhKAu4ZWDck9vCnnQMykWAg-FhfAuR8acECs3kUpgAxoZ).)

 1. Install Eclipse with Modeling Components (2018-09 or above)
-1. Open Eclipse, navigate to **Help &rarr; Install New Software...**, and enter the following update site URL: https://raw.githubusercontent.com/eMoflon/emoflon-tie-gt-updatesite/master/
+1. Open Eclipse, navigate to **Help &rarr; Install New Software...**, and enter the following update site URL: https://emoflon.org/emoflon-tie-gt-updatesite/
    * *Note:* The update site may take some time to load.
 Please be patient!
-After installing TIE-GT, you may use the following update site, which loads faster but provides no dependencies: https://raw.githubusercontent.com/eMoflon/emoflon-tie-gt-updatesite/master/stable/updatesite
+After installing eMoflon::TIE-GT, you may use the following update site, which loads faster but provides no access to dependencies: https://emoflon.org/emoflon-tie-gt-updatesite/stable/updatesite
+1. Select **eMoflon::TIE-GT Feature**.
+1. (Optional) If you plan to work with Emfatic, untick the option *Group items by category* to select **Emfatic (Incubation)**.
-1. Select **eMoflon::TIE-GT**, press **Next**, and following the instructions.
+1. Press **Next**, and following the instructions.
-   * Make sure that *Contact all update sites during install to find software* is selected.
-You may also try the installation without this option, but, then, certain dependencies may not be resolved.
+   * If certain dependencies cannot be resolved, you may try enabling *Contact all update sites during install to find software*.
 1. Restart Eclipse and switch to the **eMoflon** perspective.
 1. Check out the following small example via **right-click &rarr; Import... &rarr; Team Project Set** and the following URL: TODO